 How Alcohol Affects the Heart

-Drinking alcohol causes weight gain.
-Most alcoholic drinks are high in calories and contain a lot of sugar.
-The increase in weight puts a strain on the heart, forcing it to work harder to pump blood throughout the body.
-The added weight increases risks of having a heart attack, stroke, and diabetes.
+Another thing to consider is that drinking alcohol often causes weight gain.
+Many alcoholic drinks are high in calories and contain a lot of sugar.
+When someone gains weight, it puts a strain on their heart and forces it to work harder to pump blood throughout the body.
+Being overweight increases the risk of having a heart attack, and is a risk factor for stroke and diabetes.

 If you or a loved one are struggling with alcohol abuse or addiction, we’re here to help.
 Contact us today and speak with one of our trusted recovery advisors.